salterm/PicrossDetective/README.md

 Picross Detective is a tool to solve Picross (Nonograms, Griddlers, Hanjie, etc.) puzzles.
 Given the puzzle's dimensions and the clues for each row and column, Picross Detective will try to find solutions to the puzzle.
 Currently, Picross Detective accepts input through a console, and can read/write puzzles to disk.

+## What are Picross puzzles?
+Picross (also known as Nonograms, Griddlers, Hanjie, and others) are a type of logic puzzle that, when solved, form a picture.
+They are composed of a grid with numerical clues for every row and column.
+Players use logical reasoning to determine what color goes in what square.
+More information can be found here: [Wikipedia: Nonogram](https://en.wikipedia.org/wiki/Nonogram)

 ## To Build
 Picross Detective requires that Java 1.8 be installed on your Unix device.
 After cloning the repository, navigate to the src directory and type "make".
 This will compile the necessary files.
 To remove the compiled files, type "make clean".